-- A member, who leaves his or her funds on deposit with OCERS and transfers to a reciprocal system, cannot withdraw his or her funds while still a member of the reciprocal system. - The member's entry age, which affects the contribution rate, will be based upon the age at entry into the first system. - Service under all reciprocal retirement systems will count toward eligibility for retirement or survivor benefits. - Upon concurrent retirement from all reciprocal systems, the member will have the ability to use salary figures from any of these systems to calculate their Final Average Salary in OCERS.
+A member, who leaves his or her funds on deposit with OCERS and transfers to a reciprocal system, cannot withdraw his or her funds while still a member of the reciprocal system.

-• The member may be subject to restrictions on the amount of disability retirement benefits from OCERS, if applicable.
+- The member's entry age, which affects the contribution rate, will be based upon the age at entry into the first system. - Service under all reciprocal retirement systems will count toward eligibility for retirement or survivor benefits. - Upon concurrent retirement from all reciprocal systems, the member will have the ability to use salary figures from any of these systems to calculate their Final Average Salary in OCERS. - ☐ The member will be subject to restrictions on the amount of disability retirement benefits from OCERS, if applicable.

 The reciprocal system you transfer to or from may have different requirements for qualification and payment of benefits than OCERS.
-You should become familiar with how benefits are administered by any reciprocal agency in which you are a member.
+You should become familiar with how benefits are administered by any reciprocal agency you join.